eXascaleInfolab/GenConvNMI/README.md

 # GenConvNMI
 Generalized Conventional Mutual Information (GenConvMI) - NMI for Overlapping clusters compatible with standard [NMI](http://www.cs.plu.edu/courses/csce436/art%202.pdf) value, pure C++ version producing a single executable.
 GenConvMI applicable to evaluate both *overlapping (crisp and fuzzy) and multi-resolution clustering*: a single collection can contain all these mixed clusters (communities, modules) and be correctly evaluated, which is a unique feature.
+Moreover, the evaluating collections may contain duplicated clusters, which is useful for the semantic types evaluation (when differently named types actually have the same members, i.e. equivalent types exist).

 The paper: [Comparing network covers using mutual information](https://arxiv.org/abs/1202.0425) by Alcides Viamontes Esquivel, Martin Rosval, 2012.
 (c) Alcides Viamontes Esquivel